Why Use VMware NSX for Mergers and Acquisitions?

 The use cases demanded by the business determines the features and services you need to enable with VMware NSX.
 You can be selective in what steps you take, your on-boarding approach and where you need to apply specific solution components.
 Once integrated in your environment, NSX software defined capabilities are always available for insertion and immediately available to serve the business requests.
 For example, in a virtual desktop deployment or for a business critical applications architecture you can enable security based only aspects with micro-segmentation, where it is not required to enable the NSX software defined networking capabilities.
 You can also start with software defined networking but I will discuss why you may want to secure your workloads prior to connecting to unknown entities.

 The following four categories layout an approach for an M&A methodology supported by VMware NSX.
 The order is important since we are leveraging the NSX platform to reduce risk while providing the ability to move faster than other approaches.
-I have listed an overview below and will elaborate on each section in future sections of the series.
+I have outlined the ASCII (Assess, Secure, Connect, Integrate/Ingest) approach below and I will elaborate on each section in future posts.

 Assured security enables organizations to adopt and operate distributed security models such as micro-segmentation, across data center, across organizations and the cloud.
 Most organizations do not have the details of application flows between the various application modules.
 All flows including East-West data center flows need to be analyzed and categorized.
 These categories will be the basis for security groups where security modeling and object based security policies are created to achieve a Zero Trust security model for your most critical EHR and PCI applications.